brightcove/brightcove-player-sdk-ios-omniture/README.md

 Installation
 ============

-The Omniture plugin is a static library framework for iOS 8 and above.

-The Omniture plugin currently supports Adobe Marketing Cloud v4.14.1 and Adobe Video Heartbeat v2.0.1.
-The Marketing Cloud and Video Heartbeat libraries **are not** included with this SDK and **must** be added manually to your project.
+The Omniture plugin is a static library framework which supports Adobe Marketing Cloud v4.14.1 and Adobe Video Heartbeat v2.0.1.
+The Marketing Cloud and Video Heartbeat libraries **are not** included with this SDK and must be manually added to your project.
 Instructions for downloading the libraries are provided below.

 CocoaPods
 ---------